 To experiment, in most cases you won’t need to set up Kafka or Kinesis as this would delay POVs.
 Data arrives steadily as files on public cloud storage and the streaming job continues to process the data as it arrives, incrementally.

 There aren’t many open source connectors available and of these, some are not reliable.
 It is difficult to provide exactly-once guarantees with these endpoints and handle back-pressures.

-Standards Constraints in creating long-running pipelines are extremely high for business users and they are looking for a self-serve approach that is fast and easy without having to worry about learning new programming languages and complexities of a streaming platform.
+Standards Constraints in creating long-running pipelines are extremely high for business users and they are looking for a self-serve approach that is fast and easy without having to worry about learning new programming languages and the complexities of a streaming platform.

 Data Accuracy and Consistency

 In long-running pipelines, there are data consistency, accuracy, and quality issues due to the arrival of data in no particular order, and schema evolution.
 The resulting mismatches lead to broken pipelines and/or loss of data.

 It is difficult to achieve data consistency between sources and sinks for a long period of time and it’s hard to notice and account for event drops.
 Engineers come to know of it long after it has occurred.
 Hence, engineers have to rely on expensive Lambda architectures and build redundant ingestion pipelines.
 This increases costs by at least 2x.